Jimmy Velvet: Background

 Velvet was championed by TV host Dick Clark, who had him on his American Bandstand show more than once.
-Clark helped him release a 1967 album A Touch of Velvet.
-The LP contained some of Jimmy's single releases including the title song and "It's Almost Tomorrow", but not "We Belong Together".
-Jimmy used various labels for his releases, including his own label named Velvet Tone.
+Clark helped him release a 1967 album, A Touch of Velvet.
+The LP contained some of Jimmy's single releases, including the title song and "It's Almost Tomorrow", but not "We Belong Together".
+Jimmy used various labels for his releases, including his label named Velvet Tone.

-Velvet is still involved with the music field, and has published an autobiography titled Inside the Dream (2007), which includes a wealth of celebrity photographs from the early days of rock and roll.
+Velvet is still involved with the music field and has published an autobiography titled Inside the Dream (2007), which includes a wealth of celebrity photographs from the early days of rock and roll.

+Career

+It was reported by Cash Box in the magazine's 26 October 1963 issue that due to the breakout action in Southern areas of Jimmy Velvet's song "We Belong Together", the master recording had been turned over to ABC-Paramount.
+The song would eventually get to no. 75 on the Billboard chart.

+It was noted in the 25 July 1964 issue of Music Business that Velvet's "Wisdom of a Fool" single was getting a good amount of radio exposure in the East, South, Mid-West and West.
+Also that year, his single, "To the Isle" made it to no. 118.

+In 1965, his single, "It's Almost Tomorrow" charted at no. 93.

+Working with arranger Bill Justis, Velvet recorded the song "Take Me Tonight".
+According to the 17 December issue of Record World, the single was scheduled for release on 26 December.
+Bobby Boyd of the Boyd label was said to be doing an all out campaign for the disc.